FMMT666/launchpad.py/README.md

       import launchpad_py as launchpad

-#### Install directly from Github
+#### Install directly from GitHub

-Instead of downloading the source distribution, you can directly install it from Github by executing
+Instead of downloading the source distribution, you can directly install it from GitHub by executing

       pip install git+https://github.com/FMMT666/launchpad.py